 To ensure a steadfast approach, a community-wide search took place to designate five community ambassadors to represent each partners area.
 These roles are an integral part of the project, as ambassadors will bring forward community aspirations, build local capacities, and lead with a positive vision on behalf of their area.
-Though selection was competitive, the CV-KL EAP was happy to select the following community members for this project from the Town of Creston, Lower Kootenay Band, Area A, Area B and Area C.
+Though selection was competitive, the CV-KL EAP was happy to select 5 community members for this project from the Town of Creston, Lower Kootenay Band, Area A, Area B and Area C.

 Steps for Success